ksgerastenok/dp/README.md

 This repository contains:
-1. Ansible plugin for Datapower deploy with playbooks.
+- Ansible plugin for Datapower deploy with playbooks.
-2. Example of Universal Gateway for Datapower.
+- Universal Gateway for Datapower.

 Ansible plugin for Datapower has benefits:
 - Deployment policy now is in YML format instead of XCFG.